 Employees under an indefinite term contract who have completed at least 12 months of service are generally entitled to receive severance pay of at least 50 hours worth of wages for hourly workers and 25% of one month’s wage for monthly paid workers.

-Employers must contribute 6% of payroll to social security.
-Companies with more than 10 employees must also contribute 1.5% for training.
+Employers must contribute 18% of payroll to social security while employees contribute 5%.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Guinea to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Guinea to engage a small team is time-consuming, expensive and complex.
 Guinean labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Guinea.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Guinea PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Guinea PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Guinea, please contact us.